gfkpth/data-study-subjects/presentation/Hoehn_studydataGER_pres.md

   - subject codes in student-related tables prefixed by 'SF'
   - format for cluster and group codes in personnel/professorial data is even more messy

+## Data coding

+- `time` (renamed to `year`):
+  - in students and incoming student data provided as more complex string, elsewhere just string of year
+  - normalised to year int everywhere
+- `gender` coded binary: GESW, GESM
+  - recoded as f, m
+- `nationality` coded binary: NATD, NATD
+  - recoded as domestic, foreign
+- `subj_code`, `subj_name`: as strings
+- `number`: aggregated student count for a particular combination of gender, nationality and subject

 ## Challenge 2: Taxonomies